KUSHINAGAR TOURISM GUIDE

-Kushi Nagar is an archaeological site, significant for its close proximity with the life of Lord Buddha.
+Kushi Nagar is an archaeological site, significant for its close proximity to the life of Lord Buddha.
 So far, at least ten monasteries have been discovered.
 The Mukutabandhana Stupa, which was built to hold the Buddha’s cremated remains is considered of great sanctity.
 There is also a large reclining stone figure of the Buddha.
 The original image was made in Mathura and brought to Kushinagar by Haribala, a monk who lived in the time of king Kumargupta (AD 413-455).
-Although, the original image was destroyed, it was restored in the last century.
+Although the original image was destroyed, it was restored in the last century.

-Religious Places in KushiNagar
+Religious Places in Kushinagar

 This temple houses the 6m long statue of reclining Buddha, which was unearthed in 1876.
 Carved from Chunar sandstone, the statue has an inscription below that dates the statue to the fifth century AD.

 This shrine lies about 400 yards from the Parinirvana stupa.
 A black stone image of the Buddha in the ‘bhumi sparsha mudra’ was recovered here.
 The last sermon by Lord Buddha was given here.

 Referred to as the Mukt Bandhan Vihar in ancient Buddhist texts, this stupa marks the site where the Lord was cremated.
 About 1 km away, this large stupa rises to a height of 49 ft.

 Here the special attraction is a beautiful statue of Lord Buddha.